How To Bleed a Radiator Without a Key

 Your universal radiator key has three profiles, which refers to the shapes that lock into the valve tails and plugs to open or close them.
 The two main profiles are tapered and self-restricting.
 That means that when you push the tapered profile into the valve tail as far as you can get it, it will fit different diameters from 12 up to 14 millimetres.

-You can use it for internal hexagonal shapes—either tapered or straight—and internal lug, or ‘bayonet’ tails, with variations in size.
+You can use it for internal hexagonal shapes, either tapered or straight, and internal lug, or ‘bayonet’ tails, with variations in size.

 Universal radiator keys are usually made from high-tensile steel, which is extra strong and can withstand a lot of pressure.
+Give us a call today for more information.

 By Up2Speed Marketing Ltd July 2, 2025